Health effects of salt

 The health effects of salt are the conditions associated with the consumption of either too much or too little salt.
 Salt is a mineral composed primarily of sodium chloride (NaCl) and is used in food for both preservation and flavor.
-Sodium ions are needed in small quantities by most living things, as are chloride ions.
+Sodium ions are needed in small quantities by most living things, as are chlorine ions.
 Salt is involved in regulating the water content (fluid balance) of the body.
-The sodium ion itself is used for electrical signaling in the nervous system.
+Both sodium and chlorine ions are used for electrical signaling in the nervous system, among other biological roles.

+Salt is usually high in ultra-processed and hyperpalatable foods.
 In 2020, the World Health Organization (WHO) recommended that adults consume no more than 5 g (just under a teaspoon) of salt per day, an amount providing about 2 g of sodium per day.
 The WHO further recommends that salt intake be adjusted for those aged 2 to 15 years old based on their energy requirements relative to those of adults.
 High sodium consumption (5 g or more of salt per day) and insufficient potassium intake (less than 3.5 g per day) have been linked to high blood pressure and increased risk of heart disease, stroke, and kidney disease.

 As an essential nutrient, sodium is involved in numerous cellular and organ functions.
 Several national health organizations recommend limiting sodium consumption to 2.3 g per day.
-However, some studies have found that sodium intake that is below 3 g per day (equivalent to about 7.5 g of salt) may increase risk for cardiovascular disease and early death.
+However, some studies have found that sodium intake that is below 3 g per day (equivalent to about 7.5 g of salt) may increase the risk for cardiovascular disease and early death.
+The cardiovascular benefits of reducing salt consumption are similar to reductions in obesity, cholesterol, and tobacco use.

 Acute effects

 Hypernatremia (high blood sodium level, above 145 mEq/L) causes thirst, and due to brain cell shrinkage may cause confusion, muscle twitching, or spasms.
 With severe elevation, seizures and comas may occur.
 Death can be caused by ingestion of large amounts of salt at a time (about 1 g per kg of body weight).
-Deaths have also been caused by use of salt solutions as emetics, typically after suspected poisoning.
+Deaths have also been caused by the use of salt solutions as emetics, typically after suspected poisoning.

 Hyponatremia, or blood sodium levels below 135 mEq/L, causes brain cells to swell; the symptoms can be subtle and may include altered personality, lethargy, and confusion.
 In severe cases, when blood sodium falls below 115 mEq/L, stupor, muscle twitching or spasms, seizures, coma, and death can result.